The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 The nine-to-five schedule is one of the best available options, but that doesn’t mean it’s good or something to celebrate.

-Instead, we can change our culture around work and attempt different options.
+Instead, we can change our cultural ideas about work and attempt different options.
 We don’t have to be tied to the least bad choice.

 Here are three ideas companies have been flirting with that would allow employees more freedom and flexibility than the traditional nine-to-five.